SS Liberty Glo

-SS Liberty Glo (ex-Scooba) was built at American International Shipbuilding at Hog Island in Philadelphia during World War I, but was completed after the November 1918 armistice.
-While off the Dutch coast in December 1919, she struck a mine which broke her in two, but the aft part of the vessel remained afloat and was repaired.
+SS Liberty Glo (originally Scooba) was built by American International Shipbuilding at Hog Island in Philadelphia during World War I, but was not completed until after the November 1918 armistice.
+While off the Dutch coast in December 1919, it struck a mine which broke her in two, but the aft part of the vessel remained afloat and was repaired.
 She served as a civilian cargo ship during World War II and was scrapped in 1950 in Baltimore.